-How to start a corporate entertainment company
+How to start a corporate events company

 In the competitive world of business, a company’s image can be just as important as the products or services it offers.
 That’s why firms spend millions of pounds each year hosting or attending conferences, running charity events, organising product launches and throwing company parties.